Labuan hospital operating at maximum capacity for high-risk patients - Borneo Post Online

 He said the only choice left is to maximise (capacity) and fully utilise the hospital’s space to cater for the increasing number of daily Covid-19 high-risk patients.

-“Despite the daily increase in the number of positive cases, the hospital’s capability and emergency preparedness remained intact and we will do our level best to deliver up to the people’s expectation,” he told Bernama on Saturday.
+“Despite the daily increase in the number of positive cases, the hospital’s capability and emergency preparedness remained intact and we will do our level best to deliver up to the people’s expectation,” he told Bernama today.

 Dr Ismuni said several wards and medical facilities in the hospital have also been turned into Covid-19 wards.